 FARUK ALI, co-owner of the restaurant with the victim Nasim Ali, has a history of violence.
 He was convicted in 2007 for attacking a customer in his restaurant with a metal bar.
 In 2014, he was even branded “Britain’s cruelest husband” in the Mail on Sunday because of his manipulative treatment and domestic abuse of his ex-wife Laura Lyons.

 Faruk is also the brother-in-law of Nasim Ahmed, the victim.
-Before the attack, both Abul Ali and Faruk had been accusing Nasim of sexually abusing another family member and it appears they had been using this to try to extort money from him.
+Before the attack, both Abul Ali and Faruk had apparently been engaged in some sort of campaign of extortion against Nasim.

 Faruk also co-owned restaurants with Nasim, and stood the most to gain financially if Nasim passed over his business interests.
 Indeed, the local press’ write up of the story at the time stated: “Mr Ali said Mr Ahmed's future within the business is in doubt and he may retire when he is back to full health, leaving his brother-in-law in control of the business.”